MaxMacDonald/Diff-SRG/README.md

 PIPLOCATION install tensorflow==2.4.0
 ```

-Run custom_train_encoder_decoder.py once for zzh and then again for dkk
+Run custom_train_encoder_decoder.py once for zzh and then again for dkk.

-Run batch_run_encoder_decoder.py twice, using autoencoderDKK.hdf5 to generated data for zzh and autoencoderZZH.hdf5 for dkk
+Run batch_run_encoder_decoder.py twice, using autoencoderDKK.hdf5 to generated data for zzh and autoencoderZZH.hdf5 for dkk.

-You can visualise this data using the visualiseDopplerData.py script
+You can visualise this data using the visualiseDopplerData.py script.

+### Transformer Autoencoder

+Run The TransformerAutoencoderTraining.py file to train the model.
+As with the Unet auto-encoder remember to change subject for leave one out.
+You will have to change file paths.

+Run TransformerAutoencoderPredict.py to generate fine grain data, again in a leave one out fashion.

+inspectModel.py is included to allow inspection of the architecture.

+you can visualise this data using the visualiseDopplerDataDiffusion.py script.

-## Diffusion model
+### Diffusion model
 Install Radar-Diffusion from: https://github.com/ZJU-FAST-Lab/Radar-Diffusion

 Replace dist_util and train_util_cond inside the _Radar-Diffusion-custom/diffusion_consistency_radar/cm_ directory with the ones included in this project.
 They contain modifications that allow for training with the doppler data.